LOLAPPS-Project/LOLAPPS/Contributing.md

 Anyone can contribute to the project, just be sure to use this template and open up a PR in the corresponding section.

 All template submissions should have at least one reference link if the exploitation methodology isn't obvious.
-If the application is offered on multiple platforms, choose the platform closest to the provided reference.
+If the application is offered on multiple platforms, choose the platform that's most logical/has the most references that you can find.
+For example, while Discord exists as a Desktop application - in enterprise exploitation you're more likely to see threat actors communicate via the web application, since downloading Discord looks suspicious.

 ```
 Name: Zix Secure Messaging